evantravers/Hyper.spoon/README.md

-Hyper is a wrapper on [hs.hotkey.modal](https://www.hammerspoon.org/docs/hs.hotkey.modal) that enables PTT-style momentary access to lua automation, with an optional `passThrough` that lets you send a "Hyper chord" to an OSX application.
+Hyper is a wrapper on [hs.hotkey.modal](https://www.hammerspoon.org/docs/hs.hotkey.modal) that enables PTT-style momentary access to lua automation, with an optional `bindPassThrough` that lets you send a "Hyper chord" to an OSX application.

 I chiefly use it to launch applications quickly from a single press, although I also use it to create "universal" local bindings inspired by [Shawn Blanc's